gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 + [I want to keep experimenting]({{< ref "2025-03-24-xowit.md" >}}).
 + [I also want to play more with audio]({{< ref "2025-06-21-kids-xowit.md" >}}).
 + **email is like COBOL**.
 Supposedly extinct but in reality still alive and healthy.
 I've got plenty of ideas around email.
-And although they are not valid for a side project with a zero funding, this idea had been in my mind for a while and it shouldn't be too expensive.
+And although they are not valid for a side project with zero funding, this idea had been in my mind for a while and it shouldn't be too expensive.
 + ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie.

 But the real reason is controversial.